tranSMART-Foundation/transmart/transmart-data/README.md

 tablespaces and other database objects.

 Transmart requires the 'Partitioning' feature of the database, so make sure that feature has not been disabled in the Oracle database.
-'Partitioning' is (as of Oracle Database 12) only supported in Oracle Database Enterprise Edition, so Transmart will not run against a lower level edition of Oracle.
+'Partitioning' is (for Oracle Database 12) only supported in Oracle Database Enterprise Edition, so Transmart will not run against a lower level edition of Oracle.